 Regardless of what caused your financial setback, your path to recovery and prosperity will require a common set of action steps.

 You may believe your situation is unique, but many have walked this path before you.
-The road to financial recovery is well-worn and the steps to come back after financial disaster are well-proven.
+The road to financial recovery is well-worn, and the steps to come back after financial disaster are fully proven.

 So let’s get started with the six step process that will help you recover from any financial disaster…